Bring the outdoors in when you decorate with succulents. Succulents look beautiful and grow indoors in any bright light.

 - Make a Birdhouse Planter for Succulents

-There are other houseplants that look beautiful incorporated into your home decor, too.
-Houseplants also bring oxygen and purify the air around you.
+There are other houseplants that also look beautiful incorporated into your home decor, and houseplants release oxygen and purify the air around you.

 Ideas for Houseplants with dramatic foliage: